Winnie-the-Pooh: Cultural legacy

-Censorship in China
+Comparison to Xi Jinping

-In the People's Republic of China, images of Pooh were censored from social media websites in mid-2017, when Internet memes comparing Chinese Paramount Leader and General Secretary of the Communist Party Xi Jinping to (Disney's version of) Pooh became popular.
+In China, images of Pooh were censored from social media websites in mid-2017, when Internet memes comparing Chinese Paramount Leader and General Secretary of the Communist Party Xi Jinping to (Disney's version of) Pooh became popular.
 The 2018 film Christopher Robin was also denied a Chinese release.
+Although many in the United States attributed the omission of Christopher Robin from Chinese cinemas to censorship, Chinese authorities provided no official explanation.
+Some analysts argued the decision may have been unrelated to political concerns, citing China’s annual quota of 34 foreign films.
+Additionally, the 2011 theatrical release Winnie the Pooh also did not screen in China - predating both the controversy and Xi Jinping’s general secretaryship.

 When Xi visited the Philippines, protestors posted images of Pooh on social media.
 Other politicians have been compared to Winnie-the-Pooh characters alongside Xi, including Barack Obama as Tigger, Carrie Lam, Rodrigo Duterte, and Peng Liyuan as Piglet, and Fernando Chui and Shinzo Abe as Eeyore.

 Pooh's Chinese name (小熊维尼 (little bear Winnie)) has been censored from video games such as World of Warcraft, PlayerUnknown's Battlegrounds, Arena of Valor, and Devotion.
 Images of Pooh in Kingdom Hearts III were also blurred out on the gaming site A9VG.